vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

      ProxyCommand "sft" proxycommand  %h
    ```

 1. Run `sft login`.
-This will open a web browser window requiring a login to
+This opens a web browser window requiring a login to
    Okta and clicking an **Approve** button.

-   By default, you will remain logged in for 9 hours and will have to re-run
+   By default, you remain logged in for 9 hours and have to re-run
    `sft login` after that.
-SSH requests from your GDK will fail silently
+SSH requests from your GDK fail silently
    until you do.
 Administrators can change the session expiration time on the ASA
    dashboard.
 1. Verify you have `ssh` access into `qa-tunnel.gitlab.info`: